satsinush/homelab/README.md

 sudo ufw route allow in on wg0 out on wg0 from 10.10.20.0/24 to 10.10.20.0/24
 ```

 > **Note**: For LAN-to-VPN forwarding to work, you must add a **static route** on your main network router.
 The route should direct traffic for the `10.10.20.0/24` network to this server's LAN IP address.
-This is only required if you need LAN devices to initiate connections to VPN devices.
+This is only required if you need LAN devices to initiate connections and connect directly to VPN devices.

 **Step 4: Enable Firewall**